 "Cуудал-seat" Ulaanbaatar Media Art Festival 2019 is hosted and co-organized by the Arts Council of Mongolia.

-"Migration Narratives in East and Southeast Asia" is hosted by Asia Culture Center and co-organized by Asia Culture Institute.
+"Migration - Speaking Nearby" is hosted by Asia Culture Center and co-organized by Asia Culture Institute.

 Meiya Cheng's project in Mongolia is sponsored by Ministry of Culture, Taiwan.